 - Do you consider harming yourself?

 If you answer ‘yes’ to one or more of these questions, let a loved one or friend know how you feel and visit your doctor for advice and treatment.
-You may also like to download our depression and chronic kidney disease fact sheet.

 There are many alternative therapies available that may complement your medical care.
 Please review a practitioner’s qualifications and experience – and discuss with your regular healthcare team – before you book an appointment with them.
 It’s very important to let them know you have kidney disease, too.